iammrallblue/csci_notes/Linux_Debian/linux_debian_notes.md

 #### Step 5: Read 'Known Issues' with these packages

-Read and understand the [known issues](#known-issues-with-installing-from-the-above-packages) with these packages below, taking any action that is needed.
+Read and understand the [known issues]

 #### Step 6.
 Enable OnedriveGUI